 i.
 “The prophet’s honesty and conviction by the Spirit gripped the hearts of the civil officials and the people.”
 (Feinberg)

 ii.
 The appeal, Know for certain that if you put me to death, you will surely bring innocent blood on yourselves (Jeremiah 26:15) seemed to work.
-Centuries later another innocent messenger of God was unjustly accused by religious leaders and in the trial they were warned that an unjust death sentence would bring bloodguilt.
-Yet Jesus of Nazareth was condemned nevertheless.
+Centuries later, another innocent messenger of God was unjustly accused by religious leaders, and in the trial they were warned that an unjust death sentence would bring bloodguilt.
+Yet Jesus of Nazareth was nevertheless condemned.

 b.
 For he has spoken to us in the name of the LORD our God: They didn’t like Jeremiah’s message, but they had to admit that it was God’s message.
 It wasn’t right to blame the messenger for faithfully delivering the message.